niplav/site/masturbation_and_attractiveness.md

 → If not, use Mann-Whitney U-Test.
 Also: What about abstinence ←→ masturbation ←→ pornography?
 Pre-register on predictionbook as well.

+Change so that in the male case, there's nothing beyond collecting contact info (no date invite/date), and add info about asking whether age >18.
 -->

 Abstract